Rapid Quantification of Outdoor Object Visibility in Urban Setting Using Connected-Vehicle Fields of View: Conclusion

-We thank Compass IoT for the data and support provided for this study, especially to Mr David Lillo Trynes.
+\begin{acks} We thank Compass IoT for the data and support provided for this study.
 This work has been funded by the UTS Jenny Edwards Fellowship awarded in 2025 to Assoc.
 Prof. Adriana-Simona Mihaita for conducting research on connected vehicles.